 - 1 cup fresh blueberries

-- Convert your cashews into cashew flour in a food processor (pulse processor until a floury consistency is reached.)
+- Convert cashews into cashew flour in a food processor by pulsing until a floury consistency is reached.
+Set aside.

 - Pour mixture into a mixing bowl and fold in blueberries.